iqtiro-del/viro-platform/replit.md

 The platform uses Neon serverless PostgreSQL with Drizzle ORM for type-safe queries.
 The database schema includes `Users`, `Products`, `Reviews`, `Promotions`, and `Transactions` tables, with defined relationships.
 Key design decisions include decimal precision for monetary values, separate fields for financial tracking, boolean flags for active statuses, UUID primary keys, and timestamp tracking.
 Product credentials are encrypted using AES-256-GCM before storage and decrypted only upon purchase.

 ### System Design Choices
-- **UI/UX**: Responsive design with a mobile-first approach, full Arabic localization, and "cute avatar" system using DiceBear API.
+- **UI/UX**: Responsive design with a mobile-first approach, Arabic-only interface (language switching disabled), and "cute avatar" system using DiceBear API.
 Public accessibility for browsing services.
+Platform name is "فيرو" (Viro in Arabic).
 - **Feature Specifications**:
     - **Fee System**: A 10% fee is applied to all deposits and withdrawals, with clear UI breakdown.
     - **Service Categories**: Support for diverse digital services, including social media account sales with secure credential delivery.